If you’ve already planted okra or are thinking about it, deciding what to grow beside it is very important.

 First, pick the okra when the pods are about two days old.
 At this point, they will be soft and gooey when cooked.

-To pick an okra pod, hold it gently and cut the stem off with a sharp object.
+To pick an okra pod, hold it gently and cut the stem off with a sharp knife.

-Also, go out every day and look at your plant and pick the ready pods that you see.
-The more you do this, the more fruits will emerge day by day.
+Also, go out every day and look at your plant, picking the ready pods you see.
+The more you do this, the more fruit will emerge day by day.

 Store your harvested okra well to maintain freshness, or eat it within a few days of picking.